-‘Survivor’ Shocker: Jeff Varner Outs Transgender Zeke At Tribal – Varner The Worst ‘Survivor’ Villain Ever?
+‘Survivor’ Shocker: Jeff Varner Outs Transgender At Tribal, Varner The Worst Survivor Villain Ever?
+[Spoiler]

 Zeke said, “I didn’t want to be the trans Survivor player – I wanted to be Zeke the Survivor” and admitted he thought someone might pick up on it.
 Zeke said he would have talked about it if anyone had noticed and brought it up but added it was “crappy” the way it came out.
 Zeke also said, “Varner’s really not cool, but I’m fine.”

 After Jeff Varner outed his tribe mate on Survivor, he said, “I’m shocked and can’t believe I did that.
 I feel horrible.”
 Varner apologized multiple times but the tribe wasn’t having it.
-His fellow Survivor castaways and, no doubt, everyone watching was stunned to see Varner throw a fellow LGBTQ community member under the bus to try and advance his game.
+His fellow Survivor castaways and, no doubt, everyone watching, was stunned to see Varner throw a fellow LGBTQ community member under the bus to try and advance his game.

 #Survivor's Zeke Smith was “shell-shocked” when his competitor Jeff Varner outed him as transgender on reality TV: https://t.co/ffOGdEIN2y pic.twitter.com/D4cMhBkrtd